apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Template-Definitions.md

 Template service definitions work for and apply to all types of registered service definitions known to CAS and are not restricted to a specific type or protocol.</p></div>

+The directory location of template service definitions needs to be taught to CAS via settings.
+This directory is expected to hold `.json` service definition files that structurally are no different than any given registered service in CAS.
+The directory is searched for template definitions recursively, and you may come up with your own directory structure to group definitions by type, application, etc. There is no hard requirement for naming template definition files.

 ## Configuration

 {% include_cached casproperties.html properties="cas.service-registry.templates" %}